 Once you have screened and selected the candidates, there are two ways in which interviews can be conducted.

-- You can reach out to the candidates and schedule your interviews at your location.
+- You can reach out to the candidates and schedule interviews yourself.

-- You can contact the Co-op office, and we will schedule interviews on your behalf at your location or on campus.
-Once the interview schedule has been made, we will contact you with all of the details.
+- You can contact the Co-op office, and we will schedule interviews on your behalf.
+Once the interview schedule has been confirmed, we will contact you with all of the details.

 Step 4: Make an offer